 Option 1: As a snack, you can serve it on a bed of lettuce with green chutney or tomato chutney like we do!
 They disappear quite quickly at parties, so you’ll probably need to corn more than one tongue for your dinner or family gathering.

-Option 3: Beef tongue or ox tongue is traditionally served in a large platter with boiled peas at East Indian weddings.
+Option 3: Beef tongue or ox tongue is traditionally served in a large platter with boiled cauliflower and green peas at East Indian weddings.
 Of course, the platter next to it might just be foogias or orias, or some other traditional East Indian dish.

 Option 4: These tongue slices also do great in sandwiches, don’t you think?
 We used to love finding corned tongue sandwiches in our lunch tiffin at school recess.
 Some memories!